Bach Flow on Homogeneous Products: The Bach tensor and Bach flow

 \subsection{Bach tensor on products}

 In general, the Bach flow equations lead to a complicated nonlinear system.
 Making use of the product structure significantly simplifies the resulting equations.

-Let $(N^{(1)}, \tilde{g}^{(1)})$ and $(N^{(2)}, \tilde{g}^{(2)})$ be Riemannian manifolds.
+Let $\big(N^{(1)}, \tilde{g}^{(1)}\big)$ and $\big(N^{(2)}, \tilde{g}^{(2)}\big)$ be Riemannian manifolds.
 Let $M = N^{(1)} \times N^{(2)}$.
 The product metric $g$ on $M$ is

-where $g^{(i)}= \pi_i^*(\tilde{g}^{(i)})$ are the pullbacks of the component metrics by the natural projections.
+where $g^{(i)}= \pi_i^*\big(\tilde{g}^{(i)}\big)$ are the pullbacks of the component metrics by the natural projections.
 Greek indices ($\alpha$, $\beta$, $\gamma$, etc.) will be used for $N^{(1)}$, and lower case roman indices ($i$, $j$, $k$, etc.) will be used for $N^{(2)}$.
+In the case where $N^{(1)}$ is one-dimensional, the subscript $0$ will be used.
 Abusing notation slightly, the tildes used above will be dropped.
 To clarify when dealing with an object on $N^{(1)}$ or $N^{(2)}$ (as opposed to $M$) a parenthetical superscript will be used to indicate the component.

 For a general product,

 and